-200+ TOTAL BILLS TRACKED, 55 WERE ANTI-TRANS:
+175+ TOTAL BILLS TRACKED, 44 SO FAR ARE ANTI-TRANS:

-- 39 bathroom/locker room/sports,
+29 bathroom/locker room/sports,

-- 2 health (including prisoner healthcare),
+2 health (including prisoner healthcare),

-- 3 anti-trans marriage,
+3 anti-trans marriage,

-- 3 discrimination carveout.
+3 discrimination carveout,

-- 2 birth certificate, and
+2 birth certificate, and

-- 6 FADAs.
+5 FADAs.

-As outrageous as the level of the 2015 legislative season's attacks on transgender people was, 2016 proved to be far worse.
-A stunning 200+ anti-LGBT bills were filed in 34 states - that's 76% of states that had legislative sessions this year.
-These bills ranged from attempts to turn the clock back on marriage equality to bills creating a license to discriminate against same-sex couples with taxpayer dollars to protecting those who peddle the discredited, abusive practice of so-called "conversion therapy".
-These bills would harm transgender people as well as lesbian, gay, and bisexual people, of course.
-But of the record 200+ anti-LGBT bills filed, 55 of those bills directly target transgender people.
-And this year, several of these bills presented serious threats of becoming law - and three did ultimately pass.
+As outrageous as the level of the 2015 legislative season's attacks on transgender people was, 2016 is already proving to be far worse.
+A stunning 175+ anti-LGBT bills have been filed so far this year in 32 states.
+These bills range from attempts to turn back the clock on marriage equality to bills creating a license to discriminate against same-sex couples with taxpayer dollars to protecting those who peddle the discredited, abusive practice of so-called "conversion therapy".
+These bills would harm transgender people as well as lesbian, gay and bisexual people, of course.
+But of the record 175+ anti-LGBT bills filed, 44 of those bills directly target transgender people.
+And this year, several of these bills present serious threats of becoming law.

-55 anti-transgender bills is more than twice as many as were introduced in last year's legislative session, and this year's attacks came in more varieties than they have before.
-In addition to the bills similar in kind to those we've seen previously - bills attempting to limit transgender people's access to medically necessary care; bills imposing serious, humiliating burdens on transgender people who seek to marry; bills trying to undo existing non-discrimination provisions related to transgender people; and the staggering 39 bills introduced, including HB2 in North Carolina, attempting to limit transgender people from equal access of sex-segregated spaces - there are two new variations on the anti-transgender legislation theme.
-Legislation making it effectively impossible to correct the gender marker on one's birth certificate surfaced in two states, and five states considered so-called "First Amendment Defense Acts" to permit publicly funded programs to refuse service on the basis of "sincerely-held religious beliefs" that a person's gender is determined by their anatomy at the time of birth.
-Unfortunately, three anti-transgender bills passed this year: the infamous HB2 in North Carolina, which mandates discrimination against transgender people in publicly-owned facilities at the same time it overturned LGBT-inclusive nondiscrimination ordinances, among other harmful provisions; H.B.
-1523 in Mississippi which allows individuals and businesses to cite religious belief about marriage or gender identity as a legal reason to refuse service to LGBT people, single mothers, unwed parents and others; and a non-binding legislative resolution passed in Oklahoma in opposition to the guidance issued by the U.S. Departments of Justice and Education related to discrimination against transgender students in schools.
+44 anti-transgender bills is more than double the number of bills filed in last year's legislative session, and this year's attacks come in more varieties than they have before.
+In addition to the bills similar in kind to those we've seen previously - bills attempting to limit transgender people's access to medically necessary care, bills imposing serious, humiliating burdens on transgender people who seek to marry, bills trying to undo existing non-discrimination provisions related to transgender people, and the staggering 29 bills introduced to attempt to limit of transgender people from equal access of sex-segregated spaces - there are two new variations on the anti-transgender legislation theme.
+Legislation making it effectively impossible to correct the gender marker on one's birth certificate has surfaced in two states, and four states have expanded the scope of their so-called "First Amendment Defense Act" (FADA) bills to permit publicly funded programs to refuse service on the basis of "sincerely-held religious beliefs" that a person's gender is determined by their anatomy at the time of birth.
+Unfortunately, these mean-spirited and truly harmful bills are advancing and have realistic chances of becoming law.

-55 anti-transgender bills is more than twice as many as were introduced in last year's legislative session, and this year's attacks come in more varieties than they have before.

 The proliferation of these bills is deeply disturbing.
-They popped up in states around the country, in the Northeast, Midwest, South, and West; in states with gender-identity inclusive non-discrimination laws and those without; and in states led by Democrats and Republicans.
-While each was undoubtedly an attempt to roll back the clock on equality, they are also each deeply misguided: some of these bills would, if passed, put states directly at odds with federal law.
+They are popping up in states around the country, in the Northeast, Midwest, South and West; in states with gender-identity inclusive non-discrimination laws and those without; 44 anti-transgender bills is more than double the number of bills filed in last year's legislative session, and this year's attacks come in more varieties than they have before.

+and in states led by Democrats and Republicans.
+While they are undoubtedly attempts to roll back the clock on equality, they are deeply misguided: some of these bills would, if passed, put states directly at odds with federal law.
 Many of them would also conflict with other important state laws on the books.
 And they do so in an effort to address a phantom problem born of fear and a lack of understanding about transgender people.
 One legislator justified his support of an anti-trans bill in his state by characterizing transgender people as "twisted" - so battling back these bills is really about continuing to tip the scales toward the true tipping point for transgender Americans.
 An encapsulation of the anti-transgender legislation we've seen so far this legislative season is as follows.